Ark-Repoleved/BDroid_X/README.md

 ## System Requirements

 *   Android 11 or higher.
-*   The latest official version of Brown Dust 2 installed.
+*   The latest official version of BrownDust 2 installed.

 ## Installation